rainerpm/CSAssignmentChecker/README.md

 ### Overview

-The **CSAssignmentChecker.py** program verifies python or java assignments submitted by students.
-This program currently supports basic verification for Python programs and more advanced verification for JAVA programs.
+The **CSAssignmentChecker.py** (**CSAC**) program verifies python or java assignments submitted by students. **CSAC** currently supports basic verification for Python programs and more advanced verification for JAVA programs.
 Student assignments are organized into assignment groups, each of which has a "scoreboard" file showing the results for each student.
 The program supports directly emailing a teacher comment to a student.

 ### Requirements
-The following programs are required to be installed (the programs in parenthesis are what I use, but can be replaced with something equivilant).
+The following programs are required to be installed (the programs in parenthesis are what I use, but can be replaced with something equivalant).
   * Python (https://www.python.org/downloads/)
+    * The following is required to email via the Windows Outlook app
+      * pip install pywin32
     * The following are only required for providing a student feeback comment via email or the clipboard and can be installed later
       * pip install pyperclip (enables the program to access the clipboard)
       * pip install pillow (enables the program to "grab" an image from the most recent clipboard entry)